 Malcolm’s “change” to turn grants into loans, was to placate the conservatives in the coalition who preferred to be dismantling the agencies.
 The remit for the CEIF is oddly very similar to what ARENA was already doing in the area of renewable energy, so it seems apparent Malcolm is just repackaging an existing concept in a more conservatively climate-denying placation of his backbench.

-- On ABC national Radio on the 22nd March, morning show with Michael Brissenden, Malcolm spoke of the Heydon royal commission’s findings as “compelling” and “recommended” support for the ABCC.
+- On ABC national Radio on the 22nd March, the morning show with Michael Brissenden, Malcolm spoke of the Heydon royal commission’s findings as “compelling” and “recommended” support for the ABCC.
 The Royal Commission’s 79 recommendations made no mention of the ABCC.
-In fact upon reading the report, Hayden had actually recommended continuity of the pre existing regulator with beefing up investigatory and compulsory powers.
+In fact, upon reading the report, Hayden had recommended continuity of the pre existing regulator with beefing up investigatory and compulsory powers.

 Turnbull in his interview with Leigh Sales said “The Howard Government set up the Australian Building and Construction Commission to have a strong industry watchdog which reduced disputes.
 It improved productivity by 20 per cent.
 The Labor Party in government, Mr Shorten in fact as the minister, abolished the ABCC …” Leigh Sales replied , “… a report by the Productivity Commission in 2014 found that the introduction of the ABCC didn’t improve construction productivity overall and nor did the removal of it have a negative effect.
 Overall its impact was fairly marginal.”
 When Malcolm Turnbull disputed this she held up the report in her hand and said she had it with her.
 The claim of 20% improvement along with the suggestion it was bringing $6 Billion to the economy was based on a discredited report by Econtech which even the ABCC removed from their website.
 The bad safety record of the ABCC alone should be reason enough to be concerned it is an inappropriate solution.

-Lets face it, if Malcolm were honestly concerned about corruption, then why resist the numerous calls to have a federal ICAC instigated in the face of the NSW illegal donations discoveries?
+Let’s face it if Malcolm were honestly concerned about corruption, then why resist the numerous calls to have a federal ICAC instigated in the face of the NSW illegal donations discoveries?
 Is the pot calling the kettle, “black”?
-So why try to resurrect a Howard initiative for a lack lustre body like the ABCC with a dubious success record, for a singular industry, that already has regulators in place and have that as a trigger for a Double Dissolution?
+So why try to resurrect a Howard initiative for a lack lustre body like the ABCC with a dubious success record, for a single industry, that already has regulators in place and have that as a trigger for a Double Dissolution?

 - This in more of a late mention or side note as this change isn’t in yet, but after Abbott made $57 billion in health cuts, apparently Mr Turnbull wants to return $5 billion and thinks that is a solution of merit to take to the next budget.
 Anyone yet figured out one of the patterns in his approach?

 Now to be honest, is there anything that says a policy has to be innovative?
 No!
 It is also fair to say that many of these are at least a partial recovery from the ideological destructiveness of the Abbott Government (ABCC not included).
-It is also fair to say that none of these organizations or causes have a hope of recovering to the point they had progressed to, prior to the Abbott Government under any of these “changes to continuity”.
-Most of them will in fact be easy targets for abuse and/or mismanagement.
+It is also fair to say that none of these organizations or causes have a hope of recovering to the point they had progressed to, before the Abbott Government under any of these “changes to continuity”.
+Most of them will, in fact, be easy targets for abuse and/or mismanagement.

-For Malcolm, these are low risk manoeuvres that fly under the radar of his neo-conservative right-wing backbench, that – where they will fail – he can pass them back to the originator as their idea, but where they succeed (if any of these possibly can) he can claim credit for.
+For Malcolm, these are low-risk manoeuvres that fly under the radar of his neo-conservative right-wing backbench, that – where they will fail – he can pass them back to the originator of their idea, but where they succeed (if any of these possibilities can) for which he can claim credit.
 Win-Win for him, perhaps not for us.